Are we done with object recognition? The iCub robot's perspective: Additional Experiments on Categorization

-As mentioned at the end of Sec.~\ref{sec:invariance-id-adapted}, here we verify whether the approach adopted to improve the invariance of CNNs in identification settings may also be adopted to improve performance for categorization.
+As mentioned at the end of Sec.~\ref{sec:invariance-id-adapted}, here we investigate whether image representations from CNNs fine-tuned on subsets of iCWT can be better than off-the-shelf features also for categorization tasks.

-We considered the $15$-class categorization task of Sec.~\ref{sec:invariance}, Fig.~\ref{fig:invariance}, performed by sampling $\sim 20$ frames per sequence and applying RLSC on top of representations extracted by off-the-shelf CNNs.
-In this experiment we compared the performance on this task achieved by applying RLSC on top of representations extracted by CNNs which had been previously fine-tuned.
-To this end, as in Sec.~\ref{sec:invariance-id-adapted}, we evaluated the impact of different fine-tuning strategies .

-Specifically, we considered exactly the same fine-tuned models as in Sec~\ref{sec:invariance-id-adapted} for the first three strategies (namely, {\bf iCWT id}, {\bf iCWT cat}, {\bf iCWT + ImNet}) and, for the last one ({\bf ImNet}), we fine-tuned over the $15$ ImageNet synsets corresponding to the $15$ categories that will be later involved in the categorization task.
-We report results in Fig.~\ref{fig:invariance-cat-adapted} using the same notation as in Fig.~\ref{fig:invariance-id-adapt}: as anticipated, none of these strategies is beneficial when considering a categorization task.
-Indeed, we do not achieve any improvement in performance with respect to the off-the-shelf baseline.
+We repeat the $15$-class task of Fig.~\ref{fig:invariance}, performed by sampling $\sim 20$ frames per sequence, by training RLSC on features from the CNNs fine-tuned as in Sec.~\ref{sec:invariance-id-adapted}.
+Note that for ({\bf ImNet}) dataset we fine-tuned over the $15$ ImageNet synsets corresponding to the $15$ categories that involved in the categorization task.
+From the results reported in Fig.~\ref{fig:invariance-cat-adapted} (using the same notation as in Fig.~\ref{fig:invariance-id-adapt}), it can be clearly observed that none of these representations is better than off-the-shelf features for the categorization task.